Melvin Mooney Distinguished Technology Award

-The Melvin Mooney Distinguished Technology Award is a professional award conferred by the American Chemical Society, Rubber Division.
+The Melvin Mooney Distinguished Technology Award is a professional award conferred by the ACS Rubber Division.
 Established in 1983, the award is named after Melvin Mooney, developer of the Mooney viscometer and of the Mooney-Rivlin hyperelastic law.
 The award consists of an engraved plaque and prize money.
 The medal honors individuals "who have exhibited exceptional technical competency by making significant and repeated contributions to rubber science and technology".